automaate/harmony_gfx_apps_sam_9x60/apps/legato_quickstart/firmware/legato_qs_9x60_ek_tm5000.IAR/readme.md

 When power-on is successful, the demonstration will display a similar menu to that shown in the following figure (different configurations may have slight variation in the screen aspect ratio):

 ![](../../../../docs/html/legato_quickstart_wqvga_run.png)

+When Make changes.
+Generate.
+Run. is touched, the button will toggle with each individual touch.

 * * * * *